Quantisan/touzi/README.md

 # Touzi

 A data-driven asset allocation, long-only stock portfolio maker.
 This project is a set of scripts to help me choose Exchange Traded Funds (ETF) to hold in my UK Stocks ISA and Canadian RRSP accounts.

-The goal is to keep up with each contries' long-term market expected return while exposed to statistically significantly less volatility than FTSE100 or TSX60 in each account, respectively.
+This project merely recommends ETFs to watch for asset allocation to optimise non-systematic risks and do not provide any alpha strategy or market timing logic.

-This project is made available for informational purpose only and should not be construed as investment advice.
+Furthermore, this project is made available for informational purpose only and should not be construed as investment advice.

 # Usage